thenithinbalaji/September-Assistant/README.md

 + [texttospeech.py](texttospeech.py) uses the `pyttsx3` module to convert speech to text.
   + After processing the query, text to speech function is called.
-  + `Esc` Key is added as a keybind to stop text to speech for one iteration.
+  + `Esc` Key is added as a keybind to stop text to speech for one iteration by calling texttospeech_stop function.

 + [config_data.json](config_data.json) contains the values that are displayed in the September app settings in **JSON** format.
 It is used for storing windows application paths, wake word and the API key.